-&lt;sup>30 French D., (1999), Internet Based Learning: An Introduction and Framework for Higher Education and Business, Sterling, Va: Stylus Publishing; McCormac C., Jones D. (1998), Building a Web-based Education System, New York: Wiley Computer Publishers.
+30 French D., (et al), (1999), Internet Based Learning: An Introduction and Framework for Higher Education and Business, Sterling, VA: Stylus Publishing; McCormac C., Jones D. (1998), Web-based Education System, New York: John Wiley & Sons

-The Master-Student relationship that has developed over centuries in academia has become difficult to maintain in a situation where hundreds if not thousands of students enter the university each year.
+The master-student relationship that has developed over centuries in academia has become difficult to maintain in a situation where hundreds if not thousands of students enter the university each year.
 The best universities attempt to uphold this relationship on the doctoral level, but even then it is a challenge.
 As a result, institutions find it difficult to monitor educational programme quality and to evaluate the knowledge gained by a student.
 Because nearly 50% of young people enter European universities each year, not only the best and chosen ones find their way into the academic world, but also those who are average and often ill motivated.
 The result can be summed up by the prevalent opinion that even the best universities have suffered from a noticeable drop in the quality of their programmes.